Solar and electric vehicles

 The problem:

 Large, centralized plants generate most of our country’s electricity.
 It ships across long distances to our homes and workplaces.
 Those thousands of miles of wires and poles are expensive.
 They’re also fragile and prone to failing when bad weather hits.
-Further, meeting spikes in electricity demand is expensive with a centralized system.
+Furthermore, meeting spikes in electricity demand is expensive with a centralized system.
 Demand fluctuates widely from day to day and month to month.
 We risk brownouts and blackouts when the demand can’t be met.

 The solution: